optics-dev/Monocle/README.md

 Monocle is a Scala lens library greatly inspired by Haskell [Lens](https://github.com/ekmett/lens)

-Examples of lens and traversal can be found in the sub-project examples
+See sub-project examples for ... examples ;)

 ## Using Monocle